 Academic Bridge Course

 This course has been designed for advanced English language learners who have missed the TOEFL cut off by 25 points or less.
-Students taking this course will take two other Level 3 IEP courses and one regular course at Ferris.
+Students taking this course will take two other Level 3 courses and one regular course at Ferris.
 The Bridge Course integrates grammar, reading, writing, speaking, and listening into one course and focuses on how to apply those skills in the academic setting.
 Some activities students will complete in this course include taking notes, writing essays, conducting research, giving presentations, and conducting discussions.

 This course has been designed to offer students a more intensive conversation partner experience.
-The IEP offers up to 4 hours of conversation partnerships for all IEP students; however, some students ask for more.
+The WMELI offers up to 4 hours of conversation partnerships for all students; however, some students ask for more.
 This class is for students who wish for more conversation practice.
-In this class, the IEP student is partnered with a native English speaker for one-on-one conversations and participates in community and campus events.
+In this class, the student is partnered with a native English speaker for one-on-one conversations and participates in community and campus events.
 The purpose is to practice and improve English language skills AND to learn about American culture.